concourse/time-resource/README.md

 * `start` and `stop`: *Optional.* Limit the creation of new versions to times on/after `start` and before `stop`.
 The supported formats for the times are:
   `3:04 PM`, `3PM`, `3PM`, `15:04`, and `1504`.
 If a `start` is specified, a
   `stop` must also be specified, and vice versa.
+If neither value is specified, both values will default to `00:00` and this resource can generate a new version (based on `interval`) at any time of day.

   e.g.